ayman-elgharabawy/PNN/README.md

 # Preference Neural Network (PNN)
 ![ScreenShot](/Images/PNN.png)
-PNN is a native ranker neural network implemented for label ranking using Spearman ranking error function and Positive/Smooth Staircase activation function (SS) and (PSS) to enhance the prediction probability.
+PNN is a native ranker neural network implemented for label ranking using Spearman ranking error function and Positive/Smooth Staircase activation function (SS) and (PSS) to enhance the prediction probability to produce almost discrete value without data freedom between layers, thus it use one middle layer for learning.

 # Subgroup Preference Neural Network (SGPNN)